OMandila/OMandila/README.md

 Public Speaking, Workshop Facilitation, Training Delivery🎙️ Project Monitoring and Evaluation (M&E)📊 Microsoft Office Suite💻

-## Profile
+## About me
-Passionate about Data, Analytics, and Agile Project Management, I leverage these domains to craft innovative tech solutions that meet environmental, social, and economic needs.
-As the Program Manager for Data & Innovations and a former management consultant at PwC, I've spearheaded technology and data initiatives both in Africa and Europe, collaborating with businesses, governments, international NGOs, and development partners.
-Notably, I've designed data platforms to bolster health service delivery in rural Kenya and facilitate civil service reforms in pre-conflict Sudan.
-These ventures have sharpened my expertise in Program and Project Management, Design Thinking, Data Analytics, Data Product Management, and Business Analytics.
-With an Industrial Engineering background, I hold certifications as a PMI Project Management Professional (PMP) and a Certified Data Leader.
-I wear multiple hats: entrepreneur, project manager, and technology thought leader.
+I am driven by an unquenchable passion for using data and technology to drive positive transformations.
+My journey as a Problem Solver, Strategic Thinker, and Champion for Data and Agile is guided by a deep-seated belief in the power of innovation to address the environmental, social, and economic challenges of our time.
+As a Program Manager for Data & Innovations and a former management consultant at PwC, I've had the privilege to work on transformative projects that harness the potential of data.
+Whether it's designing data platforms to enhance healthcare access in rural Kenya or facilitate civil service reforms in pre-conflict Sudan, my work is fueled by a relentless commitment to making a meaningful impact.
+My multifaceted background in Industrial Engineering, Accounting, Business Management, coupled with certifications as a PMI Project Management Professional (PMP) and Data Management, equips me to wear multiple hats as an entrepreneur, project manager, and technology thought leader.

 ## Professional Experience
 ### Program Manager (Data & Innovations)